kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 The SysOps Administrator certificate covers deploying, managing, and operating services.
 The earlier versions of the certification covered similar ground to Solutions Architect.
-I suspect the 2018 update will also include serverless technologies, like AWS X-Ray.
+I suspect the 2018 update will include serverless technologies, like AWS X-Ray.

 ### Specialty Certifications